 One thing that the scriptwriters failed to predict was the birth of speaking your mind in 140 characters, aka Twitter.
 If they had, it would be easy to see how Marty might have been pulled in to a twitter diatribe and feel unable to resist responding.

 It’s easy to engage on Twitter.
 It’s fun and easy to throw out ideas, thoughts and its mildly useful for debate.
 My personal experience though is that its much harder to disengage.
 I feel compelled to reply to a challenge.
 It’s as if each tweet directed at me is a personal call to respond (sometimes it is).
 As much as I want to ignore and avoid, I find myself compelled to return and <sigh> to respond.
 My reasoning mind tells me, desist, desist, but my ego overrides this.
-I must have the indian viagra final word!
+I must have the final word!

 There comes a point in any twitter engagement when you realise the conversation is little about debate and more about chest beating.
 When I’ve come to this realisation, I’ve lost the battle.
-I’m no longer in control regardless of only today having the last word or not.
+I’m no longer in control regardless of having the last word or not.
 There’s little dignity in wining such a battle.

 We need to learn the art of disengagement, the ability to walk away without feeling somehow less of a person.
 It’s important to engage, but its also important to be able to disengage.

 I’ve come up with some heuristics to help me battle the McFly syndrome.